Print

 Can I double the recipe for a crowd?

-Yes—just use a larger skillet or pot to ensure you get even browning.
+Yes for sure.
+Make sure to use your largest frying pan or pot to ensure you get even browning.